Prince René of Bourbon-Parma: Later life

 At the outbreak of World War II, Prince René tried to join the French Army, unable to do it, he traveled to Finland, where he volunteered for service with the Finnish army.
 He received a mission from the commander-in-chief, Field Marshal Baron Mannerheim, to acquire support for Finland from France and Italy, a task more suitable for him than fighting.

 His three eldest children joined the allied effort.
 His sons, Jacques and Michel, fought in Europe and the Far east.
 His daughter, Anne, trained as a mechanic in Morocco.
 René's wife, Princess Margaret, fled from the Nazis in 1939 and escaped to Spain.
 From there she went to Portugal and then to the United States.
 In September 1944, Prince René witnessed the liberation of Luxembourg, where his brother, Prince Felix, was the consort of Grand Duchess Charlotte.

 After the war ended, Prince René settled with his wife in Denmark.
 In 1947, they took their daughter, Anne, to the wedding of Queen Elizabeth II and Prince Philip, both of whom, like Princess Margaret, were direct descendants of Christian IX of Denmark.
 At the wedding, Princess Anne met her future husband King Michael I of Romania.

 In 1953, Prince René was halted by irate motorists for driving while intoxicated, according to a police statement.
-As a result, Frederick IX of Denmark forbade René from driving an automobile in Denmark for a year.
+As a result, Frederik IX of Denmark forbade René from driving an automobile in Denmark for a year.
 Frederick apparently told René to find someone else to drive him if the Prince desired to travel somewhere within the year.

+Together with his wife and their children Jacques and André, he took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.

 In 1964, René's eldest son, Prince Jacques, was killed.
 He was a motor sport enthusiast, and died in a traffic accident on a highway in Denmark.
 René himself died on 30 July 1962 at the age of 67.